Evil Queen (Disney): Snow White

 Gal Gadot portrays the character of the Evil Queen in Snow White, a 2025 live-action reimagination of the 1937 animated film.
 In April 2022, Gadot revealed that she sings and dances in the film, which is something that the character did not do in the original animated film.
 The following year, Gadot later added that playing the role of the first Disney villain ever was "fun and delicious", feeling that she was able to make a more dramatic role by changing her voice due to the film being a musical.
 In the film, the Evil Queen appeared after the death of Snow White's mother and showed off her magic.
-When she forsaw a threat to the kingdom, the Evil Queen had the King lead his army on a mission.
+When she foresaw a threat to the kingdom, the Evil Queen had the King lead his army on a mission.
 Once the King was gone, the Evil Queen oppressed the kingdom by having most of the farmers recruited to the royal guard, some riches taken from the civilians, and had Snow White reduced to a scullery maid while having a servant cut off her pony tail.
 As long as the Magic Mirror kept telling the Evil Queen that she is the fairest in the land, Snow White was safe.

 Years later, Snow White tries to defend a rebel bandit named Jonathan when the Huntsman catches him taking something from the kitchen.
 The Evil Queen has Jonathan tied to the gate without his coat and shoes so that he can die from the cold.
 After Snow White freed Jonathan and the Magic Mirror stated that Snow White is the fairest in the land, the Evil Queen had the Huntsman take Snow White to the apple orchard where he is to kill her and bring back his heart.
 Unfortunately, the Huntsman couldn't do the job and had Snow White flee while holding back the information on what the Evil Queen did to the King.

-After asking the Magic Mirror again and learning that Snow White is alive and with the Seven Dwarves, she finds the box that she provided the Huntsman with containing an apple instead.
+After asking the Magic Mirror again and learning that Snow White is alive and with seven magical beings, (Note: The characters are not referred to as "dwarfs" in the film.
+The term "magical beings" was used in promotion.) she finds the box that she provided the Huntsman with containing an apple instead.
 After having the Huntsman condemned to the dungeon, the Evil Queen sends the royal guards to find Snow White.
 They managed to catch Jonathan in their net and the Evil Queen has him condemned in the same dungeon that the Huntsman is in.
 Taking matters into her own hands, the Evil Queen enters her secret chamber and plans to take matters into her own hands by taking a potion that turns her into an elderly peddler.
-She proceeds to make the poison apple and leaves out the secret passageway near the moat.
+She proceeds to make the poisoned apple and leaves out the secret passageway near the moat.